ecilasun/tinysys/gateware/README.md

+# Gateware version 1.04

+The gateware binary contains version 1.04 of the device.
+There is no need for a ROM file if you have an old one, but it's recommended to use a ROM version >=1.04 if required.

 # Device gateware

 This folder contains the gateware that will reprogram the FPGA board on tinysys to a functioning RISC-V CPU with several other peripherals.